 2. Bosch QuietCast Rotor

 Bosch’s QuietCast rotors are another OEM-style brake rotor that aims to deliver factory-like quality and braking performance without being too expensive.
-If you want an OEM quality brake rotor but are looking to save a bit of money, Bosch QuietCast rotors are worth checking out.
+If you want an OEM quality brake rotor but want to save a bit of money, Bosch QuietCast rotors are worth checking out.

-These rotors are made from aluminum and have a zinc coating to protect against rust and extend their operating window.
+Bosch QuietCast rotors are heat-flowed castings to ensure consistent wear and quiet operation.
 They will fit just like an OEM rotor would and come ready to install.
-They will perform as advertised and shouldn’t give you any trouble in regards to installation or operation.
+They will perform as advertised and shouldn’t give you any trouble regarding installation or operation.

 We’d suggest these rotors to anyone looking for a replacement set of brakes for their commuter vehicle.

-The ACDelco Advantage non-coated rotors are similar to the Professional series coated rotors above, but are much less expensive.
+ACDelco Advantage rotors are similar to the Professional series coated rotors above but are much less expensive.
+The Advantage line is available in both coated and uncoated, which can save a few extra dollars if you need to.

-This is about as simple and straightforward as replacement, non-OE brake rotors get.
-They are made of multiple metal alloys and come ready to install – no machining, balancing or any extra work required.
+This is about as simple and straightforward as replacement non-OE brake rotors get.
+They are made of multiple metal alloys and come ready to install, with no machining, balancing, or any extra work required.

-These rotors will perform as you need them to and serve as a relatively good quality replacement for your factory brake rotors.
-Just make sure they fit your vehicle – ACDelco parts are typically intended for GM vehicles.
+These rotors will perform as you need them to and provide a relatively good quality replacement for your factory brake rotors.
+Just make sure they fit your vehicle: ACDelco parts are typically intended for GM vehicles.

 4. DuraGo Premium Electrophoretic Brake Rotor